IBM/cloud-native-starter/documentation/OpenShiftIKSDeployment.md

 ### 3. oc

 The OpenShift CLI tool can be found [here](https://www.okd.io/download.html).
 The OKD version works with OpenShift, too.
-The CLI Reference link on the Download page leads you to instruction on how to install and use it.
+The CLI Reference link on the Download page leads you to instructions on how to install and use it.